clessn/clessn-blend/Pipelines/Refiners/README.md

 Since your script is meant to run automatically, exclude `library(package_name)` and `install.packages("package_name")`.

 #### Functions
 The *Functions* section is used to define the functions that will be used in the **analysis**.
 These functions will be applied on the datasets loaded in the next sections to analyze them.
-Examples of functions to define in this section are included in the annex.

 #### Functions to get data sources from Hub 3.0
 The *Functions to get data sources from Hub 3.0* section is used to define the functions that will fetch the relevant **warehouse tables** and **files** (eg: dictionaries) in [Hublot](https://clhub.clessn.cloud/admin/).